Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Conclusion

 \section{Conclusion}

-In this paper, we have presented \methodname, a re-scoring algorithm that interpolates between three important criteria from the literature on fairness in machine learning: calibration, balance for the negative class, and balance for the positive class.
+As AI systems are deployed in an increasing number of societally relevant scenarios, considerations of fairness, non-discrimination and performance have assumed a central role in both in the policy debate surrounding AI and in AI research.
+However, implementations and operationalizations of these concepts are needed to ensure that AI systems can be deployed in ways that comply with, rather than violate, the law.
+In this paper, we have presented \methodname, a re-scoring algorithm that interpolates between three important criteria from the literature on fairness in machine learning, which also have immediate relevance for legal compliance questions: calibration, balance for the negative class, and balance for the positive class.
 Previous research has shown that they are mutually exclusive under reasonable factual assumptions.
-However, in many practical and legal scenarios, it is unsatisfactory to fully prioritize one criterion while neglecting the other two.
+However, in many practical and legal scenarios, it is unsatisfactory -- and potentilly illegal -- to fully prioritize one criterion while neglecting the other two.

-\methodname allows to find an optimal compromise between the three criteria through three per-group parameters $\theta^A, \theta^B$, and $\theta^C$ using optimal transport theory.
+Our paper makes two main contributions.
+First, we move beyond the impossibility theorems that pit various competing notions of fairness against one another in a seemingly irreconcilable manner. \methodname allows to find an optimal compromise between three highly popular and important fairness criteria through three per-group parameters $\theta^A, \theta^B$, and $\theta^C$ using optimal transport theory.
 The parameter settings can be flexibly adapted to various scenarios.
 In this way, decision makers can balance competing interests and rights of protected groups; and they may adapt one model to different legal requirements.
 We presented mathematical theory together with a pseudocode implementation to help readers with different backgrounds to follow our approach.
 The model was tested in extensive experiments on real-world data sets from the criminal justice and the e-commerce domain.
 Our experiments have shown that \methodname is effective under all scenarios, but that an inherently flawed model or data set should not be ``fixed'' via fairness constraints.
 As such, we want to stress that our model is not a means of ethical reasoning, i.e., it can not determine whether a candidate should or should not receive bail or credit, or whether a product should be included in a top-$k$ ranking.
 Instead, it ensures an optimal compromise for mutually exclusive fairness constraints according to the desires of a decision maker, expressed through the choices of $\theta^A, \theta^B$, and $\theta^C$.